-"CBP uses its wide range of resources and ground, air and maritime assets to interdict and disrupt the flow of narcotics and other contraband across our Nation’s borders.
-CBP also supports disrupting and dismantling criminal organizations that move drugs, weapons and illicit proceeds into and out of the United States.
-CBP’s narcotics interdiction efforts are flexible so that it can successfully counter the constantly shifting narcotics threat at and between the ports of entry.
+"CBP supports disrupting and dismantling criminal organizations that move drugs, weapons, and illicit proceeds into and out of the United States, by using its wide range of resources and ground, air and maritime assets to interdict and disrupt the flow of narcotics and other contraband across our Nation’s borders.
+CBP's flexible narcotics interdiction efforts work to counter the constantly shifting narcotics threat at and between the ports of entry.

-"As part of its larger mission to ensure maritime security, the USCG’s drug interdiction goal is to reduce the flow of illegal drugs entering the United States by denying smugglers access to maritime routes.
-The USCG maintains an interdiction presence based on the availability of assets and risk‐based prioritization of missions.
-USCG continues to strengthen ties with partner nations to increase their willingness and ability to reduce the trafficking of illicit drugs within their sovereign boundaries.
+"As a part of its larger mission to ensure maritime security, the USCG works to reduce the flow of illegal drugs entering the United States by denying smugglers access to maritime routes.
+In addition to maintaining an interdiction presence based on the availability of assets, the USCG also works to strengthen ties with partner nations to increase their willingness and ability to reduce the trafficking of illicit drugs within their sovereign boundaries.

 (Customs and Border Protection Agency, 2009) "In fiscal year 2009 alone, CBP processed more than 360 million pedestrians and passengers, 109 million conveyances, apprehended over 556,000 illegal aliens between our ports of entry, and encountered over 224,000 inadmissible aliens at our ports of entry.
 We also seized more than 5.2 million pounds of illegal drugs.
 Every day, CBP processes over 1 million travelers seeking to enter the United States by land, air, or sea."Source:Frost, Thomas M., "New Border War: Corruption of U.S. Officials by Drug Cartels," Hearing before the Ad Hoc Subcommittee on State, Local, and Private Sector Preparedness and Integration of the Committee on Homeland Security and Government Affairs, (Washington, DC: United States Senate, May 10, 2010), pp. 6-7.